Community

 Community Programming Request

-The Museum is committed to giving education opportunities.
-Each month the Museum provides one education program to a local school or organization; this includes science fairs, STEM school nights, library programs, etc.
+The Museum is committed to sharing education opportunities.
+Quarterly, we provide one education program to a local organization; this includes science fairs, STEM school nights, library programs, etc.

-If your school or organization is interested in applying for a free fieldtrip or CMAS visit to you, please email education@cmssny.org with your request and the details of the event.
-Requests will be filled on a first-come first-served basis.
+If your school or organization is interested in applying for this free opportunity, please email education@cmssny.org with your request and the details of your event.
+Requests will be considered on a first come-first served basis.

 HOW CAN YOU HELP?

 Generosity.
-If you want to help children and families in need by providing them free education programs, admission to the Museum, or hands-on education kits, then please donate.
+If you want to help children and families in need by providing them free education programs, admission to the Museum, then please donate.
 Money raised helps to provide free or reduced cost programs to children in the Capital Region.
 When we help children, we help the next generation of our neighbors, our future community leaders & the innovators of tomorrow.